Skip to main content

 • Enablement Service Provider

-This standard applies to business application providers and enablement service providers who aim to offer a solution for managing and exchanging company certificates, and returning them to customers.
-It is also important for data providers and consumers who need to manage and exchange certificates through a solution provider.
+This standard applies to business application providers and enablement service providers who aim to offer a solution for managing and exchanging company certificates, and returning them to customersCustomer In the context of OSim, the receiver of produced goods from a supplier..
+It is also important for Data Providers and Consumers who need to manage and exchange certificates through a business application providers.

 1.2 CONTEXT AND ARCHITECTURE FIT